Skip to Content

 What To Serve With Grilled Skirt Steak

 Grilled skirt steak can be dressed up or down, it can anchor a summer party or make for a simple, special weeknight dinner.
-Since you’ve got the grill nice and hot, we like to serve it with other grilled dishes on the side, like:
+Since you’ve got the grill nice and hot, I like to serve it with other grilled dishes on the side, like:

 sliced grilled skirt steak on a platter topped with Chimichurri sauce